 As of this month, visitors to the United States who don’t require a visa must fill out a Electronic System for Travel Authorization (ESTA).
-No one seems to like ESTA, which has been called expensive and unnecessary.
+No one seems to like ESTA, which some have called costly to the US tourism industry and others believe is unnecessary.
 But has anyone bothered to take the look at the actual questions on the form?

 Before I share those with you, I should note the Department of Homeland Security is running this show.
 I hate to pile on DHS after my little run-in with them over the New Years holiday, but you can’t make this stuff up.
 (These queries don’t appear to be new, for the most part, but they are being encountered by many international visitors for the first time.)

 Read more “Department of Homeland Security to visitors: Are you a terrorist or a Nazi?”